Let's Adore Jesus-Eucharist! | Home >> Lost Sermons

 In a nutshell, the Mother Goat sternly warns her Baby goat before leaving, forbidding it to unlock the door to strangers.
 She gives the Baby goat a password, but of course, the wolf happens to be around and hears it!
 So as soon as the Mother leaves, the wolf tries to pretend to be her, by giving the password.
 The Baby goat, wisely, asks for a second verification (the famous French expression: "Showing the White Foot").
 Since the wolf cannot put his paw under the door to show it's not a wolf's paw, he leaves without harming the baby.
 Problem solved!

 Personally, I prefer to only open the door to members of the Catholic clergy who are able to "show me the white foot".
+(Another way of putting it is that I prefer to conduct a mini-inquisition before unlocking the door leading to my precious religious obedience.)

 I like science.
 I like scientific experiments.
 Is Bergoglio really an anti-Pope?
 I invite Father Garrick Huang (and all other Catholic priests) to do the following experiment.
 You'll need a sheet of paper, a pen, and a good industrial stapler with at least four staples.